briancappello/flask-react-spa/README.md

 - [Flask-Admin](https://flask-admin.readthedocs.io/en/latest/) integrated for painless model CRUD administration
 - [Flask-Session](http://pythonhosted.org/Flask-Session/) for server-side sessions
 - [Celery](http://www.celeryproject.org/) for asynchronous tasks, such as sending emails via [Flask-Mail](https://pythonhosted.org/Flask-Mail/)

+The backend is structured using the [Application Factory Pattern](http://flask.pocoo.org/docs/0.12/patterns/appfactories/), in conjunction with a little bit of declarative configuration in `backend/config.py` (for ordered registration of extensions, and auto-detection of views, models, serializers, model admins and cli commands).
+The entry point is the `create_app()` method in `backend/app.py` (`wsgi.py` in production).

 ## Ansible Production Deployment